tardypad/dotfiles/htop-vim/README.md

-# Htop
+# Htop-vim

 System processes manager

-Using patches from fork with more vim-style keybindings
+Using patches from htop fork with more vim-style keybindings

 Source [Github](https://github.com/KoffeinFlummi/htop-vim)